oracle-livelabs/oci/build-digital-assistant/ocw-2022-oci20-session74/lab6-prepare-skill-to-send-sms/prepare-skill-to-send-sms.md

   ![Configuration settings](images/configuration-settings.png " ")

-2. Scroll down to add the *custom parameters*, add a parameters and its value.
+2. Scroll down to add the *custom parameters*, and add parameters and their value.

   ![Create custom parameter](images/create-custom-parameter.png " ")